 While payment by card is convenient, other methods might be better for you, depending on your circumstances.

-Credit scores: You might want to pay off those credit cards more often than every month to avoid damaging your credit.
-Credit scoring models give higher scores when you use a relatively small percentage of your total available credit (less than 30 percent is best).
+You might want to pay off those credit cards more often than every month to avoid damaging your credit.
+Credit scoring models give higher scores when you use a relatively small percentage of your total available credit (less than 30% is ideal).
 If you use too much—even if you pay the balance in full every month—it can look like you're getting in over your head.

-That might mean making several payments per month, especially if any bill takes up a significant portion of your credit limit.
+It’s okay to make several payments per month, especially if any bill takes up a significant portion of your credit limit.

-Convenience: There's no need to wait on the mail, write checks, find a stamp, or even log into your bank account’s online bill payment system.
+When you pay with plastic, there's no need to wait on the mail, write checks, find a stamp, or even log into your bank account’s online bill payment system.
 If you deal with paper at all, you might write down your credit card information and mail it in, but at least you won't use up your supply of checks.
-The easiest approach is to make payments automatic, so you don't have to do anything—but this can cause problems as described above.
+The easiest approach is to make payments automatic, so you don't have to do anything—but that can cause problems, as described above.

 Along similar lines, it's easy to keep track of expenses when you pay with a credit card.
 Your card issuer automatically creates an electronic record of every transaction, so it's easy to categorize your spending and see where your money goes.
 Your bank (or an app like Mint or Tiller) might even categorize expenses for you.

 Tracking expenses helps you understand where your money goes and verify that you’re working toward your goals.